-Store bought fertilizer can be expensive and can even harm your lawn, family, and pets.
-Save your money and a trip to the store by making your own fertilizer from ingredients you probably already have in the kitchen.
+Store-bought fertilizer can be expensive and harm your lawn, family, and pets.
+Save your money and a trip to the store by making your fertilizer from ingredients you probably already have in the kitchen.

 What does a plant’s diet need to consist of?

 Vinegar Fertilizer (Great for rose bushes)

 - Combine one tablespoon of white vinegar with one gallon of water.

 - Water your plants and repeat every three months.

 Epsom Salt Fertilizer (Great for tomatoes, potatoes, roses, and peppers)